Understanding The Audio Metering

 When using the internal microphone for your iOS device, the app displays the level after using Apple's auto-adjusting system, but it cannot truly tell if the system is distorting the signal or not.

-Monitoring with the headphones is probably the good thing to do here.
+Monitoring with the headphones is probably a good thing to do here.